sslab-gatech/shfllock/README.md

 - We use Ubuntu 16.04 but with our versions of kernels for testing purposes.

 ### Required programs
-- We use the following programs for the evaluation
+- We use the following programs for evaluation
   - Fxmark: file system micro-benchmarking in the kernelspace
   - lock1: This benchmark stresses the kernel spinlock and is part of the will-it-scale benchmark suite
   - Exim: mail server to stress kernelspace locks